 Creditors have agreed to suspend repayment of debt until the end of 2004.
 But the United States argues that any new Iraqi government should not be burdened with debts associated with the policies of its previous ruler.
-Some large holders of Iraqi debt, such as Russia, are more inclined to reschedule debt than to forgive it.
+Some large holders of Iraqi debt are more inclined to reschedule debt than to forgive it.
+Prior to the donor companies from purchasing Iraqi oil were alleviated by a clause in the May 22 U.N. resolution providing immunity for Iraqi sales of oil under most circumstances.